Notes

 Dark.

 Bathtub full, floating with stinking algae.
-There is a light at the bottom, under the algae.
+A light gleams at the bottom, under the algae.

-- The light is an eel.
+- An eel emits the light.
 If disturbed, it attacks with Savagery 4, with surprise, slapping with an electric blow (1 burn stress.)
 It ceases glowing afterwards and becomes harmless.

 1.4 | grow bedroom